dieterich-lab/ImmunOMICS/README.md

 ```

 * add the --use-singularity flag when calling snakemake
-* bind the path to your input data (e.g --singularity-args "-B /prj").
+* bind the path to your input data (e.g --singularity-args "-B /prj") to the command.
-* add Docker image as a DOCKER variable in the config file (config.yaml).
+Note that the docker image was already added as a DOCKER variable to the config file (config.yaml).

 As an example, see below.
 ```bash